papito/siftlog-py/README.rst

 -  Tag log statements with arbitrary values for easier grouping and analysis
--  Add arbitrary keyword arguments that are converted to JSON values
+-  Add keyword arguments that are converted to JSON values
--  Variable substitution in log messages
+-  Variable substitution
+-  Specifies where log calls are made from
+-  Meant to be used with core Python logging (formatters, handlers, etc)
 -  ``TRACE`` log level built-in
--  Meant to be used with core Python logging (formatters, handlers, etc)

 Examples
 --------